What are eye drops used for?

 Eye drops for dry eyes

-Eye drops are an essential part of treating dry eyes, but knowing which drops to use is essential.
+Eye drops are a common method used to treat dry eyes, but knowing which drops to use is essential.

 Dry eyes are a common condition that results from insufficient tear quantity, or inadequate tear quality.
 Dry eyes cause many uncomfortable symptoms that can impact your performance at work and during recreational activities.